 |This Job is Ranked in|

 Civil engineering is a profession that offers plenty of visual payoff.
 Take a look around, and you'll see the work of civil engineers everywhere – from buildings and bridges to roads and reservoirs.
 "To create things, to actually see them being built ... it's very rewarding to see the results of what you saw on paper.
-It gives you a lot of personal satisfaction," says Andrew Herrmann, president of the American Society of Civil Engineers and a bridge engineer himself.
-These professionals design and oversee the construction and maintenance of buildings and infrastructure such as highways, tunnels, rail systems, airports, and water supply and sewage systems.
-The job includes plenty of analysis, especially in the planning stage – studying survey reports and maps, breaking down construction costs, and considering government regulations and potential environmental hazards.
-Civil engineers may also test soils and building materials, provide cost estimates for equipment and labor, and use software to plan and design systems and structures.
+It gives you a lot of personal satisfaction," says Andrew Herrmann, former president of the American Society of Civil Engineers and principal with the engineering firm Hardesty & Hanover.
+These professionals design and oversee the construction and maintenance of buildings and infrastructure such as highways, tunnels, rail systems, airports and water supply and sewage systems.
+The job includes analysis – especially in the planning stage – studying survey reports and maps, breaking down construction costs and considering government regulations and potential environmental hazards.
+Civil engineers also may test soils and building materials, provide cost estimates for equipment and labor, and use software to plan and design systems and structures.

 There are many career paths within this field.
-Specialties include architectural, structural, transportation, traffic, water resources, and geotechnical engineering.
-Civil engineers may work for state or local governments, or in the private sector at consulting or construction firms.
-Some civil engineers go into supervisory or administrative positions, while others pursue careers in design, construction, or teaching.
+Specialties include architectural, structural, transportation, traffic, water resources and geotechnical engineering.
+Civil engineers may work for state or local governments or in the private sector at consulting or construction firms.
+Some civil engineers hold supervisory or administrative positions, while others pursue careers in design, construction or teaching.

-According to the Labor Department, civil engineers made a median salary of $77,990 in 2011.
-The highest-paid 10 percent in the profession earned $119,620, while the lowest-paid earned $50,370 that year.
-The most highly compensated positions are within the commercial and industrial machinery/equipment repair and maintenance industry, and the highest-paid positions are clustered in the metropolitan areas of Salinas, Calif., San Francisco-San Mateo-Redwood City, Calif., and Lafayette, La.
+Civil engineers made a median salary of $79,340 in 2012, according to the BLS.
+The highest-paid 10 percent in the profession earned $122,020, while the lowest-paid earned $51,280 in 2012.
+The most highly compensated positions are within the commercial and industrial machinery repair industry, and the highest-paid positions are in Lafayette, La., Naples, Fla., and Midland, Texas.

-Entry-level jobs require a bachelor's degree in civil engineering, and all 50 states and the District of Columbia mandate licensure for engineers who offer their services directly to the public.
-Technical projects and management responsibility often require a master’s degree, and teaching requires a Ph.D.
+Entry-level jobs require a bachelor's degree in civil engineering, which includes coursework in math, statistics and engineering mechanics and systems.
+One out of every five civil engineers also has a master’s degree, according to the BLS, which can help advance civil engineers to managerial positions.
+All 50 states and the District of Columbia mandate licensure for civil engineers who offer their services directly to the public.